Moving to Adelaide, South Australia

 When organising a property to rent, landlords typically ask for four to six weeks rent in advance before the collection of keys.
 There is also a security deposit or bond to be paid before moving in.
 For information about rental properties available around the Adelaide area, visit the Domain website.

 Expatriates relocating to Adelaide often integrate into the wider community with ease, and find smaller, more close knit groups through school events or local sports.

 Adelaide’s beaches are typically a great opportunity to meet new people, as the warm temperatures and golden sand consistently lure large crowds.
 Special interest day tours to the wineries are another way to explore Adelaide’s surrounding areas and meet people with similar interests.

 Bars and clubs are often packed full of people looking to make socialise and make the most of Adelaide’s thriving nightlife.
 There are also several reputable singles networking services, who arrange weekend activities, restaurant dinners and sightseeing.

-Crown Relocations has 50 years of experience moving individuals and families to Adelaide and throughout Australia, contact us today for more information about our services.
-To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Instant Quote, Quick Quote or Home Visit Request
+Crown Relocations has 55 years of experience moving individuals and families to Adelaide and throughout Australia, contact us today for more information about our services.
+To arrange a quotation call our office for an obligation FREE quote on: 0508 227 696 or you can use our online quote forms: Quote Wizard, Quick Quote or Home Visit Request

 To convert your money to Australian dollars the cheapest and most reliable way, check out our guide for Moving Your Money.